 Focusing can be very hard, but it is key in order to revise to the best of your ability.
 That's why we've put together some top tips to help you revise in a loud and busy household.

 Try and help your family members realise that studying consists of a lot of concentration and significant focus.
 Let them know how important it is to you to get into university and if you are going to have a shot at getting those grades, you need to be able to revise.
 Set boundaries and work out the best times you can revise with your family members and ask them to keep noise to a minimum during those times.

 2. Listen to your favourite music while you study

 Music is a great mood lifter and can really help motivate you whilst filtering out outside noise - even when revising the most boring work!
-Search for playlists on Spotify – there’s even one called ‘Music for Concentration’ so whether your guilty pleasure is Little Mix or you’re as cool as The WKND - music’s got your back!
+Search for playlists on Spotify – there’s even one called ‘Music for Concentration’.

 Can’t get access to the library?
 Try reading in a park, studying at a friend’s house or a coffee shop - any such place where you are away from noisy distractions.
 During more noisy periods in these places, why not go for a walk around town and review the material.

 Are you making excuses?
 Is it really that loud?
 Your lack of concentration could actually be due to lack of planning.
 Absence of pressure results in your mind wandering and therefore, it is easy to be distracted by any noises (especially those endless WhatsApp notifications).
 Why not take a step back and create a revision timetable?
 Set apart time for revision, sample questions, and coursework to help razor sharp your focus.
 Check every day whether you are following this schedule and tick off when you have reached a goal!